 As co-founder of psychedelic-focused VC fund Palo Santo, Tim Schlidt is going all in to support the development of psychedelic-backed mental health therapies.
 Based on his own experience with depression as a teenager, Schlidt stewards psychedelic treatments towards FDA approval.
 One of his biggest goals is to make these therapeutics legal and affordable for patients in need.

-In a recent Hone Community AMA, Schlidt sat down with Hone Health co-founder and longtime friend Saad Alam to talk about the future of the psychedelics industry and how this class of drugs could be used in mental health treatment.
+In an episode of the Hone In podcast, Schlidt sat down with Hone Health co-founder and longtime friend Saad Alam to talk about the future of the psychedelics industry and how this class of drugs could be used in mental health treatment.
 Here’s the emerging therapeutic psychedelics research that Schlidt is most excited about.

 Neuroplasticity is your brain cells’ ability to be strengthened or weakened based on your experiences and behaviors.
 The neuroplasticity hypothesis suggests that your brain can prepare itself for future situations by processing present stimuli (1).